Eliasdb/eDB/README.md

 | `nx list`                        | List all available Nx plugins and capabilities in the workspace.           |
 | `nx report`                      | Show a detailed report of the current Nx workspace setup.                  |
 | `nx storybook <project>`         | Run Storybook for the specified project (e.g., `nx storybook ui-library`). |

-Let me know if you'd like further adjustments or additional commands added!